gravitational/teleport/web/README.md

 you can use a local development server which can proxy network requests to an existing cluster.

-For example, if `https://example.com:3080/web` is the URL of your cluster UI then:
+For example, if `https://example.com:3080/web` is the URL of your cluster then:

 To start your local Teleport development server